 Like other countries such as Canada and Brazil, India will follow the dual form of GST.
 At the intra-state level, where goods and services are sold within the state, CGST (Central Goods and Services Tax) and SGST (State Goods and Services Tax) will be levied.When selling goods and services into other states (inter-state sales), IGST (Integrated Goods and Services Tax) will be levied.
 Importing goods will come under IGST as it will be considered as inter-state supply.
 Imported goods will also attract basic customs duty.
 Exports and supplies to SEZ, however, will be zero-rated.

 As mentioned earlier, GST will unify taxation system in the entire nation.
 This will help in removal of the cascading tax effect.
 Cascading effect refers to tax to be paid on a tax.
 Under GST, this will no longer happen as the unified tax will bring the entire indirect tax system under one umbrella.
 Another important benefit is that under GST, the input tax credit can be availed on both goods and services, which eliminates the cascading effect.GST will also unify the returns and compliances as there will no separate VAT and service tax.

 Read our article to know all the benefits of GST.

-5. Who becomes a taxable person under GST?
+5. Who are the taxable persons under GST?

 6. What is a GSTIN?